totally-not-frito-lays/workshops/fields/robotics/VEX-OLY-24/index.md

 - Don't break your robot or somebody else's robot
 - Only run robots on the floor, not on the tables
 - Don't touch the robots while they're on

+Description
+  Students should sign a group contract (like on a whiteboard or large paper).

 #### Building robot